leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/Networking.md

 What is happening here?

-- [`controlUrl`](/docs/reference/CheerpX-Linux-create#controlurl) is a string URL of the Tailscale control plane which verifies the user's identity.
+- [controlUrl] is the URL of the Tailscale control plane which verifies the user's identity.
 You only need to pass this option if you are [self-hosting Tailscale](/docs/guides/Networking#self-hosting-headscale).
-- [`authKey`](/docs/reference/CheerpX-Linux-create#authkey) is string with an auth key to register new users/devices that are pre-authenticated.
+- [authKey] is a string containing an authentication key used to register new users or devices that are pre-authenticated.
 You can create an auth key [here](https://login.tailscale.com/admin/settings/keys).
-- [`stateUpdateCb`](/docs/reference/CheerpX-Linux-create#stateupdatecb) is a callback function that receives the current state of the network.
-It is required for monitoring changes in the network status.
+- [stateUpdateCb] is a callback function that receives the current state of the network, and is required for monitoring any changes in the network status.
-- [`netmapUpdateCb`](/docs/reference/CheerpX-Linux-create#netmapupdatecb) is a callback function that receives updates about the network map.
-This callback is also necessary for receiving network mapping information.
+- [netmapUpdateCb] is a callback function that receives updates regarding the network map, and is necessary for obtaining network mapping information.

 Example to prompt the user for manual login on a different tab: